yacko1975/jquery-idleTimeout/README.md

 # jquery-idleTimeout

-Note: This is a fork from the https://github.com/philpalmieri/jquery-idleTimeout project with some modifications I have made
+Note: This is a fork from the https://github.com/philpalmieri/jquery-idleTimeout project with some modifications I have made.

+The following dependency has been introduced if you wish to use the Sync Tabs feature: https://github.com/marcuswestin/store.js

 idle Activity Timeout and logout redirect for jQuery with some enhancements